nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <box type="tip" seamless>

-**Tip**:Cannot find the patient you're looking for?
+**Tip**: Cannot find the patient you're looking for?
 If you remember one of his/her details, `search` will help you find him/her!

 </box>